Elijaht-dev/ovh_ipv6/readme.md

 1. Log into your OVH control panel
 2. Navigate to your domain's DNS zone
 3. Find the AAAA record you want to update
-4. Note down the DNS zone name and record ID
+4. Note down the DNS dynHost zone name and record ID

 ### Setting up the Integration